sendgrid/docs/source/API_Reference/Web_API_v3/IP_Management/ip_pools.md

 Using IP Pools with the SMTP API Header
 {% endanchor %}

+{% info %}
+IP pools can only be used with whitelabeled IP addresses.
+{% endinfo %}

 IP Pools allow you to group your dedicated SendGrid IP addresses together.
 For example, you might have separate pools named `transactional` and `marketing`.